-Meg O'Neill was appointed Woodside Chief Executive Officer and Managing Director in August 2021.
-She has 27 years' experience in the global oil and gas industry, with positions and responsibilities extending across North America, Africa, Europe, Asia, and Australia.
+Meg O'Neill has 28 years' experience in the global oil and gas industry, with positions and responsibilities extending across North America, Africa, Europe, Asia and Australia.
+Since being appointed Chief Executive Officer and Managing Director of Woodside Energy in 2021, Meg has overseen a merger that has transformed Woodside into the largest energy company listed on the Australian Securities Exchange, with a global portfolio of diversified energy assets.

-Meg joined Woodside as Chief Operations Officer in May 2018, responsible for Woodside's producing facilities and supporting production, logistics, drilling, HSEQ and reservoir management activities.
-In October 2019, Meg became Executive Vice President Development, which encompassed the delivery of all of Woodside's major projects, and in August 2020, she also assumed responsibility for Marketing.
-Previously, Meg held senior roles for ExxonMobil, including regional production and development leadership positions, and country leadership positions in Norway and Canada.
+Meg joined Woodside in 2018 as Chief Operations Officer, responsible for all of the company's producing assets.
+In 2019, Meg was appointed Executive Vice President Development, overseeing the delivery of

+Woodside's major growth projects in Australia and Senegal.
+In 2020, she also assumed responsibility for Marketing.
+Prior to joining Woodside, Meg worked for ExxonMobil in a variety of technical, operational and leadership roles based in Houston, Indonesia, Canada and Norway.

-Meg is currently on the Boards of WASO Holdings Ltd, WA Venues & Events Pty Ltd and WASO Endowment Fund for the Orchestra Pty Ltd. She is also Vice Chair of the Australian Petroleum Production and Exploration Association (APPEA), Vice President of the Australian Resources and Energy Group (AMMA), serves on the boards of Reconciliation WA, UWA Business School Advisory Board, an honorary Governor of the American Chamber of Commerce in Australia (AmCham) and a member of Chief Executive Women.
+Meg is currently on the Boards of WASO Holdings Ltd, WA Venues & Events Pty Ltd and WASO Endowment Fund for the Orchestra Pty Ltd. She is Chair of the Australian oil and gas industry peak body, the Australian Petroleum Production and Exploration Association (APPEA) and serves on the board of Reconciliation Western Australia.
+Meg is also an honorary Governor of the American Chamber of Commerce in Australia (AmCham), and a member of Chief Executive Women and the University of Western Australia Business School Advisory Board.